shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 A grey wand with black and white magic words.

-As an action, bonus action, and reaction, you may say the magic words to remove all color from a target and their possessions.
+As an action, bonus action, and/or reaction, you may say the magic words to remove all color from a target and their possessions.
 They turn greyscale.
 This effect lasts until sunlight touches them.

 # Flappy Word